Infant of Prague

 The Empress Maria Theresa even had gold clothing made for the statuette in 1742 marking the end of the French occupation of Prague.
 The moat itself has lots to see as well.

-Today the Infant of Prague is cared for meticulously and has over 60 costumes.
-They take great steps to keep the statuette in top shape and provide a change of clothing to comememorate church holidays.
+Today the baby Jesus is cared for meticulously and has over 60 costumes.
+They take great steps to keep the statuette in top shape and provide a change of clothing to commemorate church holidays.

 Aside from the statuette, the Church of Our Lady Victorious is quite interesting on its own.
 It was built in 1613 and was originally a Protestant church.
 Shortly after its founding it was handed over to the Catholic order of Spanish Discalced Carmelites.
 Under their direction the church was renovated in the 1640's becoming the first Baroque church in Prague.